MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Evaluation-Overview.md

 # CNTK 2.0 Evaluation Overview

-Once you have trained a model, you need the functionality to evaluate the model in your target environment.
-CNTK provides libraries in C++, Python, C#/.NET, and Java for model evaluation.
+Once you have trained a model, you can use CNTK Eval library to evaluate the model in your own application.
+CNTK supports model evaluation from C++, ....in C++, Python, C#/.NET, and Java.

 New features of the CNTK Evaluation include
 * Support both CPU and GPU device.
 * [Support multiple evaluation requests in parallel](./CNTK-Eval-Examples.md#examples-for-evaluating-multiple-requests-in-parallel).
 * Optimize memory usage by parameter sharing of the same model between multiple threads.
 This will significantly reduce memory usage when running evaluation in a service environment.

 The following pages provide detailed information about model evaluation using CNTK Library.
 * [CNTK-library evaluation on Windows](./CNTK-Library-Evaluation-on-Windows.md)